Children are an important part of Olympia Friends Meeting.

 We hope that each child and youth discover something they can do that brings them a sense of peace, joy, connectedness or whatever it is that will let them know that God is within them and available to them always.
-Some of the practices we may explore (often presented by Meeting members or attenders who are experienced with them) include meditation, devotional reading, centering prayer, yoga, music and singing, time in nature (in beautiful Priest Point Park, adjacent to the Meeting House), and service activities in the larger community.
+Some of the practices we may explore (often presented by Meeting members or attenders who are experienced with them) include meditation, devotional reading, centering prayer, yoga, music and singing, time in nature (in beautiful Squaxin Park, adjacent to the Meeting House), and service activities in the larger community.

 Children age five years (or kindergarten) through 5th grade are provided curriculum and programming of stories, crafts, Quaker stories in history and provided by two caring adult volunteers.
 Children in both programs stay with adults in the Meeting room for the first 15 minutes and then go to their respective programs, with two adults present in each class.

 Regional and Summer Gatherings of Children, Youth and Young Adults